angeldollface/doll-cdn/README.markdown

 - `VT323`
 - `Lobster`

-To use these in your own projects, simply specify the font you would like to use like this:
+To use these in your own projects simply specify the font you would like to use like this:

 ```CSS
 font-family: "name-of-font";